lammertb/libhttp/doc/api/httplib_strdup.md

 If the duplicate of the string is no longer used, the allocated memory should be returned to the heap with a call to [`httplib_free()`](httplib_free.md).

 If the function fails the value `NULL` is returned, otherwise a pointer to the duplicate.
+Failure can be either through an invalid parameter in the function call, or an out of memory situation when allocating space for the duplicate.

 ### See Also